vsajip/sarge/docs/tutorial.rst

 All data between your process and sub-processes is communicated as bytes.
-Any text passed as input to :func:`run` or a :meth:`~Pipeline.run` method will be converted to bytes using the default encoding (usually UTF-8).
+Any text passed as input to :func:`run` or a :meth:`~Pipeline.run` method will be converted to bytes using UTF-8 (the default encoding isn't used, because on Python 2.x, the default encoding isn't UTF-8 -- it's ASCII).

 As ``sarge`` requires Python 2.6 or later, you can use ``from __future__ import unicode_literals`` and byte literals like ``b'foo'`` so that your code